ntdat02092002/Kalapa-HTR-OCR/README.md

 For preparing fonts, we choose some fonts from Google for Vietnamese at [here](https://fonts.google.com/?subset=vietnamese&noto.script=Latn).

-With background images, we use the fonts which is available in the repository above.
+With background images, we use the background images which are available in the repository above.

 ### 1.2 Download data